 Once you've reached the ferry terminal, just present your ferry booking overview print-out to the Batam ferry counter staff.
 They will verify your online booking, after which you'll be handed your ferry tickets.

 You can then make your way to the waiting room.
 Boarding will be announced.

 The cost of a one-way ferry ticket from Batam to Tarempa varies from US$ 40 to US$ 100 per person, per one-way ticket, subject to which class you prefer: Economy, Business or VIP.
 Batam - Letung ranges from US$ 50 to US$ 90, subject to selected class.
 By the way, the Letung to Tarempa hop is US$ 20 - US$ 50.
 Ditto vice versa.

 The Batam to Anambas ferry gets to Anambas quite a bit quicker than the Bintan to Anambas ferry; from Batam the journey to Anambas takes about 7 hours or so, including the Letung stop-over.

 Note that weather, tide, currents and sea state can all influence the ferry journey duration.
 When it's windy, which is usually the case during the November to March monsoon season, wind-swept swell may result in slower boat speed and, hence, a longer journey.

-Occassionally, the weather is too rough during the monsoon, resulting in the ferry being cancelled.
-The rest of the year, crossings should be uneventful.
+In fact, occassionally, the weather is too rough during the monsoon, resulting in the ferry to Anambas being cancelled altogether.

 Incidentally, if you haven't got that much time and just want to get to Anambas as soon as you can, then take the plane.